What is the final interchange design and why was it chosen?

 What ramps are currently closed?
 What are the detours?

 - I-65 northbound and southbound are closed to thru traffic.
 The ramp from northbound I-65 to Washington Street IS OPEN.

 - The ramp from I-65 southbound to I-70 westbound is closed.

-- The ramp from the southbound C/D to Michigan Street is closed until October, weather dependent.
-The C/D ramp to Ohio Street is still open.
+- The ramp from the southbound C/D to Ohio Street is closed until spring 2023, weather permitting.
+The C/D ramp to Michigan Street is still open.

 Will local streets be closed?

 Yes.
 Local streets will be closed while bridges over them are being demolished and constructed.
 No two adjacent streets will be closed at the same time.